 Android has separate sliders for ringtone, media, notifications, and alarms.
 Press a volume button, then tap the arrow icon to expand all sliders.
 Make sure “Media” is turned up.

 On Samsung phones, go to Settings > Sounds and vibration > Volume to adjust the Media slider directly.
-We tested on a Galaxy S24 running Android 15, and media volume was at zero while ringtone was at maximum.
-That happens when you silence media in public and forget to turn it back up later.
+In our testing on a Galaxy S24 running Android 15, the media slider was at zero while the ringtone slider was at maximum.
+That happens when you silence media in public and forget to turn it back up later, which turns out to be surprisingly common once you start watching for it.

-If YouTube isn’t working at all on your Android device and not just the audio, check our guide on YouTube not working on Android for broader troubleshooting.
+If YouTube isn’t working at all on your Android device and not just the audio, check our guide on YouTube not working on Android for broader troubleshooting steps.

 #Clear the YouTube App Cache

 Go to Settings > Apps > YouTube, tap “Storage,” then tap “Clear cache.”
-Don’t tap “Clear data” since that resets your login and preferences.
+Don’t tap “Clear data,” since that resets your login and preferences along with the cache.

-On our test Galaxy S24, clearing the cache resolved an issue where YouTube audio cut out after about 10 seconds of playback.
-Your subscriptions and watch history stay untouched because cache is just temporary data the app accumulated over time, not your account information stored on Google’s servers.
+On our test Galaxy S24, clearing the cache resolved an issue where YouTube audio cut out after roughly 10 seconds of playback.
+Your subscriptions and watch history stay untouched because cache is just temporary data the app accumulated over time, not account data stored on Google’s servers.

 #Check Bluetooth Connections